 Create your perfect Bee Garden with our top picks for the best Bee-Friendly perennials, herbs, flowering shrubs and annuals to help combat the bee crisis.

 Plus, check out our quick & easy tips for making the most of your Bee Garden.

 Look for our top Bee-Friendly Picks in the PG Greenhouses and JA Pop-Up Garden Centers this spring!

 Bee-Friendly Garden Tips

-Continuous Blooms.
-Bees with make return visits to a garden that consistently has nectar, so plant flowers with different bloom times.
-So when one bloom ends, another begins.
-Check plant labels to come up with a bloom plan.
+Bees with make return visits to a garden that consistently has nectar.
+When planting perennials, mix perennials that bloom early-season, mid-season, and late-season…so when one bloom ends, another begins.

-Bee Homes.
 Provide a place for your bees to nest and seek safely.
-Piles of wood can help give them the shelter they seek or make this bee home project the kids will love!
+Piles of wood can help give them the shelter they seek or make this bee home project the kids will love.

 Many pesticides are toxic to bees, so use them as little as possible, opting for an organic option instead.